nougaro/nougaro.github.io/docs/0.22/Language/01syntax.md

 !!! note ""
     Added in 0.22.0-beta

 These comments start and end with `..NOUGAROIGNORE` or `..
-NOUGAROIGNORE`, where `..` is any character among `#@/%!$;`.
+NOUGAROIGNORE`, where `.` is any character among `#@/%!$;`.
 There should be nothing else on the NOUGAROIGNORE line.

-Example: file [`examples/fizzbuzz.c.py.noug`](https://github.com/jd-develop/nougaro/blob/main/examples/fizzbuzz.c.py.noug) (polyglott file using C comments, Python docstrings and Nougaro NOUGAROIGNORE comments).
+Example: file [`examples/fizzbuzz.cpp.c.py.noug`](https://github.com/jd-develop/nougaro/blob/main/examples/fizzbuzz.cpp.c.py.noug) (polyglott file using C/C++ comments, Python docstrings and Nougaro NOUGAROIGNORE comments).

 ## Lines
 Line are separated by a newline or a semicolon (`;`).